 High demand for a good product with less supply always results in an increased product price.

 Extinction of Chyangra Goats

 The goats which produce the Pashmina are only found in the Himalayas region.
-Because they are challenging to manage and people have low income, the number of Goats is gradually decreasing.
-This causes a decrease in the production of Pashmina wools and increases in the price of Pashmina.
+Because they are challenging to manage and people have low incomes, the number of Goats is gradually decreasing.
+This causes a decrease in the production of Pashmina wool and increases in the price of Pashmina.

 Time-consuming and Long Process

 Producing a pashmina shawl is a long process and consumes more time than other industrial products.
 And since there are a limited number of weavers and industries for making Pashmina products, only a limited number of products are produced in a long time.
 So, this is also a good reason for the high price of Pashmina in the market.

 Pashmina is an authentic and highest quality product when it comes to clothing.
 Preferred by many, the Pashmina products are only affordable by a few because all good things come at a reasonable price.
 Pashmina has gained popularity for a long time and created a legacy in the world market, attracting many, causing the demand to increase.
 So, when the demand lowers at some point in time, the price might decrease slightly or remain static for a prolonged period.

 Due to the increase in demand, there are various places where low-quality Pashminas are sold at relatively lower prices.
 So, you must always be careful when buying a Pashmina and not be impressed by a fake one.
 A quality test can always be done before buying by looking at the softness and richness of the Pashmina and even do the wedding ring test.